secureCodeBox/secureCodeBox/documentation/docs/getting-started/first-scans.md

 sidebar_position: 2
 ---

-Now that you have installed the secureCodeBox, you can start you are close to being able to run your first scans.
+Now that you have installed the secureCodeBox, you are close to being able to run your first scans.

 Before we can start scans, we need to install their `ScanTypes`, these tell the secureCodeBox Operator how to run the scans and how their results can be parsed to create a uniform and consistent finding data model.
 ScanTypes are namespaced [Custom Resource Definitions](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/) in Kubernetes, this lets different teams operating in different namespaces use different types of scanners and enables them to define their own custom ScanTypes.